wear87/CSR2-Racing-Collection/README.md

 4. Charges are based on the number of updates of the major version.
 Please select the corresponding file to pay according to your actual needs.
 All files include all cars in the current new version.
 For version differences, please check the "Version Difference" document description in the folder; <br>

-5. When the player pays, Please leave your email and machine ID, I will reply to the email in time to inform the password, or contact me at discord (wear87#4510). <br>
+5. When the player pays, Please leave your email, I will reply to the email in time to inform the password, or contact me at discord (wear87#4510). <br>

 6. Payment link: (or click the donate button below) <br>